EnviroDIY/ModularSensors/examples/simple_logging/ReadMe.md

 ### Set the logger ID<!--! {#example_simple_logging_logger_id} -->

-- Change the "XXXX" in this section of code to the loggerID assigned by Stroud:
+- Change the text `YourLoggerID` in this section of code to your loggerID or serial number:

 ```cpp
 // Logger ID, also becomes the prefix for the name of the data file on SD card